HACC Rules

 Eligibility

-The HACC is open to teams or individuals who are register via Slack App HACC HUI no later than 5:00 p.m.
-October 18, 2022:
+The HACC is open to teams or individuals who register via hawaii.gov team HACC 2023 Registration Forms no later than 5:00 p.m.
+October 24, 2023 and are:

-• Eighteen (18) years of age or older (adults) as of the time of entry and have reviewed and acknowledged these rules and guidelines via HACC HUI; and
+• Eighteen (18) years of age or older (adults) as of the time of entry and have reviewed and acknowledged these rules and guidelines via web form; and

-• Under 18 years of age (minors), provided they are each a member of a team that includes a minimum of one individual who is an adult (e.g., parent, educator, advisor) and have submitted acknowledgement of these rules e-signed by them and their parent/guardian.
+• Under 18 years of age (minors), provided they are each a member of a team that includes a minimum of one individual who is an adult (e.g., parent, educator, advisor) and have submitted acknowledgement of these rules e-signed by them and their parent/guardian; and

 The HACC IS NOT open to: